Factbox - Syria's energy sector

 The United States has called on countries to stop buying Syrian oil and gas to pressure Syrian President Bashar al-Assad to end a crackdown against protesters.

 Human rights activists say more than 1,700 civilians have been killed during anti-government protests since March.
-Syria blames the violence on armed groups, which it says have killed 500 soldiers and police.
+Syria blames the violence on armed groups, who it says have killed 500 soldiers and police.

-Syria's net oil exports were less than 117,000 barrels per day (bpd) in 2009, according to the U.S. Energy Information Administration (EIA).
+Syria's net oil exports were less than 117,000 barrels per day (bpd) in 2009, according to the U.S. Energy Information Administration (EIA), and the country only imports gas.

-The impact of any Syrian energy disruption on global supplies would be much smaller than the loss of over 1.3 million bpd of oil and 956 million cubic feet (mmcf) a day of gas exported by Libya before its rebels revolted against Muammar Gaddafi in early 2011.
+The impact of any Syrian energy disruption on global supplies would be much smaller than the loss of 1.5 million bpd of oil and 956 million cubic feet (mmcf) a day of gas exported by Libya before its rebels revolted against Muammar Gaddafi in early 2011.

 Following are some key facts about Syria's oil and gas industry and its key customers.